 In addition to offer basic early childhood education in Huffra IDP camp, JRS also provides porridge each morning to students.
 This is the only meal most will eat all day.
 (Angela Wells/Jesuit Refugee Service).

 Almost two million people in South Sudan are on the brink of starvation.
-Famine was officially declared in the country in February of this year, and the situation has once again become critical.
+Famine was declared in the country in February of this year, and although the crisis has now passed, the situation has once again become critical as millions of people endure persistent hunger.

 We urgently need your help to provide food, clean water and support to malnourished and distressed people who are victims of the ongoing conflict in one of the poorest countries in the world.